stevencohn/WindowsPowerShell/readme.md

 ## Install-Programs.ps1
 Automates the installation of applications, development tools, and other utilities.

+All applications, including Visual Studio, install unattended in about 20 minutes.

 `.\Install-Programs.ps1 [command] -AccessKey a -SecretKey s [-List] [-Extras] [-Enterprise]`

    * _command_ - optional argument to run a single command, default is to run all commands